roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-07 ****** bygeronimo_appleby© Eventually, after food and drink and the obligatory round of Happy Birthday, the guests began to thin out.
+Eventually, after food and drink and the obligatory round of Happy Birthday, the guests began to thin out.
 Some of the lads tried to get me to hit the pub with them to carry on the drinking.
 I declined, preferring to stick around with the family.
 Besides, I didn't trust my granddad not to get up to any tricks in my absence.

  At half past nine in the evening, just as the light began to fade, my grandfather told me to come into the house.
 "I'll give you your gift now," he said with a wink.